Medical Policy: 06.01.39

 In summary, although there are a number of promising results presented in this paper, the peer-reviewed scientific literature does not yet establish the clinical validity and clinical utility of an imaging biomarker or group of imaging biomarkers (“biomarker signature”) for use in assessing or predicting an individual’s risk of getting a particular psychiatric disorder, determining the diagnosis of a particular psychiatric disorder or predicting the therapeutic response to a particular treatment.”

-Based on review of the peer reviewed medical literature to include an Action Paper by the American Psychiatric Association, the clinical validity and clinical utility has not yet been established regarding an imaging biomarker or group of imaging biomarkers (biomarker signature) for use in assessing or predicting an individual’s risk of getting a particular psychiatric disorder, determining the diagnosis of a particular psychiatric disorder or predicting the therapeutic response to a particular treatment of a psychiatric disorder.
-While there may be some promising results in some studies, further studies are warranted in regard to psychiatric imaging to achieve sensitivity, specificity and standardization of imaging protocols.
+Based on review of the peer reviewed medical literature to include an Action Paper by the American Psychiatric Association, the clinical validity and clinical utility has not yet been established regarding an imaging biomarker or group of imaging biomarkers (biomarker signature) for use in assessing or predicting future risk of an asymptomatic individual developing a behavioral health disorder, determining the diagnosis of a particular behavioral health disorder or predicting the therapeutic response to a particular treatment of a behavioral health disorder.
+While there may be some promising results in some studies, further studies are warranted regarding psychiatric imaging to achieve sensitivity, specificity and standardization of imaging protocols.
+The evidence is insufficient to determine the effects of the technology on net health outcomes.

 In 2016, the American College of Radiology (ACR) and the Society of Pediatric Radiology (SPR) issued a revised practice parameter for the performance of single photon emission computed tomography (SPECT) brain perfusion imaging, including brain death examinations that states the following: “For indications such as neuropsychiatric disorders and chronic fatigue syndrome the findings of SPECT brain perfusion imaging have not been fully characterized.”